Exopy/exopy/docs/source/dev_guide/instruments.rst

   driver matches several models (which is unlikely as there are always some differences) it should be declared twice.

 This is it.
-Now when starting Ecpy your new driver should be listed and if not driver was previously declared for this model of instrument the model should have been added.
+Now when starting Exopy your new driver should be listed and if not driver was previously declared for this model of instrument the model should have been added.